Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 • This tactic adds value to gathering crucial information while finding the best possible outcome.

-In the world of employment and work management, the term ‘carrots and sticks’ means a motivational approach that involves offering a reward, hence the term “carrot” for those who work really well while the opposite side gets the “stick” or a punishment for not doing their utmost performance.
-To make the term more simple, the carrots and sticks system is a form of feedback system set for employees.
+In the world of employment and work management, the term ‘carrots and sticks’ means a motivational approach that involves offering a reward, hence the term “carrot” for those who work really well, while the opposite side gets the “stick” or a punishment for not doing their utmost performance.
+To make the term simpler, the carrots and sticks system is a form of feedback system set for employees.

 The term is not just used in employment and work management.
 The term is also used in politics and negotiations.
-In fact, negotiators often use the carrots and sticks system as a way to get the other party to get along with their demands.
+In fact, negotiators often use the carrots and sticks system as a way to get the other party to agree to their demands.

-As an experienced negotiator, the more tools you can use to get your desired results during a negotiation tooling, then the better, correct?
-With that being the case, it’s time to examine what are the best carrots and sticks examples that one can use to gain an advantage during negotiations.
+As an experienced negotiator, the more tools you can use to get your desired results during a negotiation, the better, correct?
+With that being the case, it’s time to examine the best carrots and sticks examples that one can use to gain an advantage during negotiations.

 CARROTS AND STICKS